chiragmoradiya4948/AWS-Design-Lab/AWS - RDS MySQL Auth using Kerberos and AD/main.md

 It can save you time and effort to keep all of your credentials in the same directory.
 This method provides a centralised location for storing and managing credentials for multiple DB instances.
 Using a directory can also boost your overall security.

 # What is Kerberos?
+Kerberos provides a centralized authentication server whose function is to authenticate users to servers and servers to users.
+Kerberos runs as a third-party trusted server known as the Key Distribution Center (KDC).

 # What is RDS?

+Amazon Relational Database Service (Amazon RDS) is a web service that makes it easier to set up, operate, and scale a relational database in the AWS Cloud.
+It provides cost-efficient, resizable capacity for an industry-standard relational database and manages common database administration tasks.

 # What is Active Directory?

+Active Directory stores information about objects on the network and makes this information easy for administrators and users to find and use.

 # Road map

+Statement : Authenticating to RDS MySQL using Kerberos and Active Directory

 1) AWS Managed Microsoft AD a prerequisite
 2) RDS MySQL instance should be domain joined.